saeugetier/photobooth/README.md

 - LED Driver: https://www.aliexpress.com/item/14-37-Inch-LED-LCD-Universal-TV-Backlight-Constant-Current-Board-Driver-Boost-Structure-Step-Up/32834942970.html
 - 20W LED: https://www.aliexpress.com/item/1Pcs-High-Power-10W-20W-30W-50W-100W-COB-Integrated-LED-Lamp-Chip-SMD-Bead-DC/32822371892.html

-Display: A touchscreen is highly recommended
+Display: A touchscreen connected via HDMI is highly recommended.

 I2C RTC: If using a Raspberry Pi, it is recommended to use a realtime clock.